Lynn Stalmaster: Early life

 Stalmaster was born in Omaha, Nebraska, on November 17, 1927.
 He was the son of Estelle (Lapidus) and Irvin A. Stalmaster, a lawyer who became a judge.
 Irvin was the first Jew, as well as the youngest person, to be appointed to a Nebraska district judgeship.
 He was also active in the local Jewish community, serving as president of the Omaha B'nai B'rith.
 Lynn Stalmaster's younger brother is actor Hal Stalmaster (born 1940), best known for his starring role in the Disney film Johnny Tremain.

 Stalmaster initially attended Dundee Elementary School in Omaha's Dundee–Happy Hollow Historic District.
 In order to ameliorate his severe asthma, his family later relocated to Beverly Hills, California, where he attended Beverly Hills High School.
 There he overcame his shyness by immersing himself in theatre and radio.
-After serving in the U.S. Army, he studied theater arts at the UCLA School of Theater, Film and Television, obtaining a Master of Arts in 1952.
+After serving in the U.S. Army during World War II, he studied theater arts at the UCLA School of Theater, Film and Television, obtaining a Master of Arts in 1952.